pyth0g/Sngfetch/README.md

     > Note: The reverse engineered shazam api is accessed trough [shazamio](https://github.com/shazamio/ShazamIO).
 2. **Deezer API**: To provide additional details about the song.
 3. **Genius API**: (Optional) To fetch song lyrics.
-   > Note: To use the Genius API, you’ll need to [create a free account](https://docs.genius.com/) and register an application.
+   > Note: To use the Genius API, you’ll need to [create a free account](https://docs.genius.com/) and register an application to get your client access token.

 ---